alpeGOAT/Basic_Machine_Learning_Algorithms/README.md

-I have decided to add here the projects that I made while learning ML basics.
-  Main Branch will include topics such as Data Preparation, Finding Accuracy Scores, Data Analysis and Classification
+In this Branch, I am planning to add Clustering and Outlier Detection Examples about Machine Learning